All About Evil: Casting

 Natasha Lyonne was cast in the lead role at the recommendation of cinematographer Tom Richmond, who had shot Slums of Beverly Hills (1998), in which Lyonne had starred.
 Cult figures Mink Stole and Cassandra Peterson were both cast after being asked by Grannell, with whom they were acquaintances.

 Filming

 All About Evil was shot on location at the Victoria Theatre in San Francisco.

 The make-up was created by French artist Aurora Bergere.
 Grannell created a special promo clip for the 2010 WonderCon, which narrated his project.

 Release

-All About Evil premiered on May 1, 2010 as part of the San Francisco International Film Festival.
+All About Evil premiered on May 1, 2010, as part of the San Francisco International Film Festival.

-The film ran in a tour of United States cinemas July–November 2010.
+The film ran in a tour of United States cinemas between July and November 2010.

-The film had a limited release on June 17, 2010 as part of the Los Angeles Film Festival (Shock).
+The film had a limited theatrical release on June 17, 2010, as part of the LA Film Festival (Shock).

 The film had its European premiere at Cornerhouse in Manchester as part of the AND (Abandon Normal Devices) festival on October 2, 2010, coinciding with the debut of Midnight Mass performed outside of the US.